L

 For this reason, we strongly recommend obtaining comprehensive travel insurance that covers trip cancellation, interruption, emergency evacuation, high-altitude medical care, and other unforeseen situations before traveling to Nepal.

-Upon arrival at Tribhuvan International Airport, a representative from Alpine Club of Himalaya will pick you up and transfer you to your hotel in Kathmandu.
-After settling in, you will attend a trip briefing at the Alpine Club of Himalaya office, where the team will explain the trek itinerary, safety precautions, and answer any questions you may have.
-This day allows you to rest and acclimatize to Kathmandu’s altitude while exploring the bustling streets, ancient temples, and local culture.
-Overnight stay is in a comfortable hotel in Kathmandu.
+When you arrive at Tribhuvan International Airport, a friendly representative from Alpine Club of Himalaya will be there to welcome you and take you to your hotel.
+Once you’ve settled in, you’ll have a trip briefing at the Alpine Club office, where the team will walk you through the trek route, safety tips, and answer any questions you might have.
+This day is also your chance to rest and adjust to Kathmandu’s altitude, or to wander through the city’s busy streets, admire ancient temples, and soak in the local culture.
+In the evening, you’ll return to your comfortable hotel to relax and prepare for the adventure ahead.

 Max.
 Elevation